Screening for Choice Sets: Properties and Comparative Analysis

 Let

 denote the lowest payoff the principal can deliver to the agent using only default technologies.
-By set inclusion and monotonicity of $C(\cdot)$, if $t_0'\subseteq t_0$, then $C(t_0')\subseteq C(t_0)$ and hence
+By set inclusion and monotonicity of $C(\cdot)$, if $\default'\subseteq \default$, then $C(\default')\subseteq C(\default)$ and hence

-\begin{proposition}[Principal's payoff under default expansion] For any $t_0'\subseteq t_0$, the principal's optimal expected payoff is weakly higher under default technology $t_0$ than under $t_0'$. \end{proposition} \begin{proof} For any $t_0'\subseteq t_0$, any promised utility $\promise(\type)$ that is optimal under default technology $t'_0$ remains feasible and incentive compatible for the principal under default technology $t_0$, as $\utilmin(t_0)\;\le\;\utilmin(t_0')$.
-Therefore, the optimal payoff of the principal is weakly higher under default technology $t_0$. \end{proof}
+\begin{proposition}[Principal's payoff under default expansion] For any $\default'\subseteq \default$, the principal's optimal expected payoff is weakly higher under the default set of technologies $\default$ than under $\default'$. \end{proposition} \begin{proof} For any $\default'\subseteq \default$, any promised utility $\promise(\type)$ that is optimal under the default set of technologies $\default'$ remains feasible and incentive compatible for the principal under the default set of technologies $\default$, as $\utilmin(\default)\;\le\;\utilmin(\default')$.
+Therefore, the optimal payoff of the principal is weakly higher under the default set of technologies $\default$. \end{proof}

 The following result illustrates the monotonicity of the optimal promised utility of the agent.
-Intuitively, a smaller set of default options increases the agent's utility pointwise for all types in the optimal mechanism in order to incentivize the truthful reporting of the agent, due to the fact that a smaller set of default options leads to a higher utility for the agent in the worst punishment for deviation.
+Intuitively, a smaller set of defaults increases the agent's utility pointwise for all types in the optimal mechanism in order to incentivize the truthful reporting of the agent, due to the fact that a smaller set of defaults leads to a higher utility for the agent in the worst-case punishment for deviation.

-\begin{proposition}[Agent's payoff under default expansion] Fix $t_0'\subseteq t_0$.
-Let $\promise^{t_0}(\cdot)$ be any optimal promised utility function in the economy with default $t_0$.
-Then there exists an optimal promised utility function $\promise^{t_0'}(\cdot)$ in the economy with default $t_0'$ such that
+\begin{proposition}[Agent's payoff under default expansion] Fix $\default'\subseteq \default$.
+Let $\promise^{\default}(\cdot)$ be any optimal promised utility function in the economy with default $\default$.
+Then there exists an optimal promised utility function $\promise^{\default'}(\cdot)$ in the economy with default $\default'$ such that

 \end{proposition}